Aryan2624/StockVision-AI/README.md

 ### AI-Powered Stock Forecasting & Market Intelligence Platform

-StockVision AI is a full-stack stock market analytics and forecasting platform built using **React, FastAPI, Machine Learning, Deep Learning and real market data**.
+**StockVision AI** is a full-stack stock market analytics and forecasting platform built using **React, FastAPI, Machine Learning, Deep Learning, and real market data**.

-The project combines live stock analytics, technical indicators, BiLSTM forecasting, relative-strength intelligence, prediction-history validation, uncertainty estimation, news sentiment, alerts and walk-forward model evaluation inside a modern interactive dashboard.
+The project combines live stock analytics, technical indicators, **BiLSTM forecasting, relative-strength intelligence, prediction-history validation, uncertainty estimation, news sentiment, alerts, and walk-forward model evaluation** inside a modern interactive dashboard.

 > ⚠️ **StockVision AI is an educational and research project.
 It is not financial or investment advice.**